tprasadtp/ubuntu-post-install/README.md

 sudo ./after-effects
 ```

 > If you are running this in a docker container, you probably are root and its possible that you might be missing `sudo`.
 So In that case just run it as `./after-effects`.
 Be warned!
-You might be missing several other dependencies as well!!
+You might be missing several dependecies of the script!!

 ### Step 4: Contribute!

 Contribute tweaks, improvements ideas back upstream.

-## Oh no! it crashed :(
+## Oh no!
+It crashed :(

 Well that shouldn't have happened.
 If it does, see [Script Crashes](#what-if-script-or-ubuntu-crashes) and consider opening an issue on Github.